-- To configure secondary units using EDP commands, use the Table 8-4 to find the conversion multiplier for the SEC.MULT command.
-For example, if the primary unit is pounds and the secondary unit is short tons, send the EDP command SEC.MULT= 0.0005<CR> to set the multiplier for the secondary units. - Long tons and grains units listed in Table 8-4 cannot be directly specified as primary or secondary units on the 390-DC indicator.
+- To configure secondary units using the front panel menus, use Table 8-4 to find the conversion multiplier for the MULT parameter.
+For example, if the primary unit is pounds and the secondary unit is short tons, set the MULT parameter to 0.00050, then press <- to save the value. - To configure secondary units using EDP commands, use the Table 8-4 to find the conversion multiplier for the SEC.MULT command.
+For example, if the primary unit is pounds and the secondary unit is short tons, send the EDP command SEC.MULT= 0.0005<CR> to set the multiplier for the secondary units. - Long tons and grains units listed in Table 8-4 cannot be directly specified as primary or secondary units on the 590 AG Indicator indicator.
 For these or other unlisted units of weight, specify NONE on the UNITS parameter.

-NOTE: Ensure that the secondary decimal point position is set appropriately for the scale capacity in the secondary units.
+Ensure that the secondary decimal point position is set appropriately for the scale capacity in the secondary units.
 If the converted value requires more digits than are available, the indicator will display an overflow message (OVERFL).